From Sea to Shining Sea

 There’s a special pride we take in learning about craftsmen who have found a way to continue producing and making gear in America.
 As more and more companies move out to keep prices down, there are a few that have continued to produce as much as they can here in the US.
 The outdoor space is no different.
 Whether it’s a line of sneakers or a specific type of tent that is put together from start to finish, there are brands spread across the country making high-quality gear stateside — from as far west as Seattle to as far east as Biddeford, Maine.

 We pulled together a list of outdoor brands that are tried and tested, with much of their gear made right here in America.
-With any of these brands, you can feel proud about supporting them in your outdoor pursuits this summer.
+With any of these brands, you can feel proud about supporting them in your outdoor pursuits.

 Started by Ron Gregg in 1980, Outdoor Research’s first product was a pair of insulated gaitors designed to help mountaineers climb in some of the coldest temperatures on earth.
 Gregg didn’t stop there, and continued innovating, designing products that anyone who spends time in the backcountry can appreciate.
 Since the brand’s inception, the manufacturing facility in Seattle has been stop one.
 Currently there are 80 employees there, all specializing in tactical gear for the elite forces of the military.